Jamie Collins is staying in Cleveland.

 The contract’s reported annual value of $12.5 million is fourth-highest among NFL linebackers, only behind the Denver Broncos’ Von Miller ($19.08 million), the Kansas City Chiefs’ Justin Houston ($16.83 million) and the Green Bay Packers’ Clay Matthews ($13.2 million).

-Browns executive vice president of football operations Sashi Brown said in a team-issued statement that he views Collins as being a staple of the team’s defense for years to come.
+Browns executive vice president of football operations Sashi Brown said in a team-issued statement that he views Collins as of the team’s defense for years to come.

 Cleveland acquired Collins via an Oct.
 31 trade with the New England Patriots for a conditional 2017 third-round draft pick — a move that Brown said was made with long-term interest in mind.